Yoga and Stress

 I am certainly not in a perfect place yet, but pretty close to it.

 - 10 Yoga Poses for Stress

 - VIDEO - Most people complain of feeling stressed by the pressures of life.
-Yoga can calm your nervous system and relax your mind and body, which is needed to repair and heal the physiological effects of stress.
+Yoga can calm your nervous system and relax your mind, which is needed to repair and heal the physiological effects of stress.